Teacher Education

 • Summer semester grades and fall enrollment for October 1 deadline

 For any in-progress classes, final grades will be checked.
-Students who do not meet minimum grade requirements cannot begin the Educator Preparation Program until the minimum grade is achieved.
+Students who do not meet minimum grade requirements or minimum GPA requirements cannot begin the Educator Preparation Program until the minimum grade is achieved.

 Step 2: